Tech-at-DU/ACS-1710-Web-Architecture/Assignments/04-Databases.md

 Use the [Robo 3T program](https://robomongo.org/) to inspect the contents of your database and verify that the data was added.

+For the details page to see the plant you just created you need to give it the id of that plant.
+Every new record created in the Mongo database will be assigned a unique id. **The details page will NOT show the plant details until you tackle that problem below**.
+You can check that the id is working correctly by looking at the url in the details page, it should read something like: `http://127.0.0.1:5000/plant/673fa679c69ddf9b95e566b3`.
+The value `673fa679c69ddf9b95e566b3` is a Mongo id.

 ### List Plants

 Now that we've got a few plants in the database, the next step is to show all plants on the homepage!